acepace/acepace.github.io/_posts/2020-04-27-filesystem_strcmp.markdown

 Some pointers in that direction would be that the MATCH file was found in a specific directory listing of `}` that was different from other `}` directories.

+Thank you to [8051Enthusiast](https://twitter.com/8051Enthusiast) for writing such an absurd library and to whoever wrote the challenge.